-- 1. REQUESTS that Administration apply to Main Roads WA for approval of Harold Street becoming a formal one-way street from Vincent Street to Beaufort Street; - 2.
+- 1. REQUESTS Administration to apply to Main Roads WA for approval of Harold Street becoming a formal one-way street either from Vincent Street to Beaufort Street, or from Beaufort Street to Vincent Street; - 2.
 Subject to Main Roads WA approval to point 1, SUPPORTS a capital works project to convert Harold Street from a bi-directional street to a one-way street in the 2024-2025 financial year; and - 3.
-SUPPORTS the development of a 6-year Road Safety Implementation Plan to design and deliver the 'Beaufort Street Nodes' project and other projects identified within the precinct-wide Highgate traffic analysis report within attachment 2.
+SUPPORTS the development of a 6-year Road Safety Implementation Plan to design and deliver the "Beaufort Street Nodes" project and other projects identified within the precinct-wide Highgate traffic analysis report within attachment 2.

-To consider the outcomes of community consultation on the proposed Harold Street one-way conversion from Vincent Street to Beaufort Street, Mount Lawley, and the progression of a formal application to Main Roads WA for approval.
+To consider the outcomes of community consultation on the proposed Harold Street one-way conversion from Vincent Street to Beaufort Street, Mount Lawley, and progression of a formal application to Main Roads WA for approval.